-Facet joints, located at the back of the spine, are responsible for stability and flexibility of the spine.
+Facet joints, located at the back of the spine, are responsible for the stability and flexibility of the spine.
 When these joints are injured, as in a rear-end car accident while waiting in traffic on I-80 in Des Moines, the patient may suffer from pain in the back and other areas.

-The severity of pain can vary, but the effects can be debilitating and sometimes surgical intervention is required to restore quality of life.
+The severity of pain can vary, but the effects can be debilitating and sometimes surgical intervention is required to restore the quality of life.
 If you’ve been injured in a car accident and are suffering from pain in your back, you might have damage in your facet joints.
 Rhizotomy surgery may help relieve your pain.

 What is rhizotomy surgery?

 Rhizotomy is used to treat facet joint syndrome, spinal arthritis or spondylosis.
 These conditions usually involve swelling in adjacent vertebrae in the spine, which presses against the spinal cord and causes pain.
 Doctors might recommend rhizotomy if pain medication, facet joint injections and/or physical therapy don't improve the patient's symptoms or condition.

 In the procedure, the surgeon uses X-ray imaging as a guide to identifying the spinal roots causing the patient's pain.
 The surgeon will insert a needle with an electrode at its end and place it next to the facet joint.
 Heat is applied to the nerve root, killing the nerve.
 This results in a dead nerve unable to transmit pain signals from the problem area to the brain, so the patient no longer experiences pain.